Enjoy a broad curriculum that gets great results

 We offer the range of academic A Level subjects you would expect from a leading independent school, as well as one or two different ones such as A Levels in Russian, and Drama and Theatre.

-From September 2019, all our Sixth Form students will also take part in The Edge.
-This will provide you with a range of skills including IT, cooking and health skills, as well as help with your university application and enable you to gain a leadership qualification.
+From September 2019, all our Sixth Form students have started to take part in The Edge.
+This initiative provides students with a range of skills including IT, cooking and health skills, as well as help with university applications.
+The Edge also gives students a business-related leadership qualification.

 We put a great deal into helping you to realise your potential and do your best in exams.